twister-php/sql/README.md

 ### To simplify the complex

 It's not particularly useful or necessary for small/static queries like `'SELECT * FROM users WHERE id = ' . $id;`

-The ultimate goal was to simply complex queries, where you have multiple string escapes and quoting etc.

 This library really starts to shine when your SQL query gets larger and more complex; really shining on `INSERT` and `UPDATE` queries.
 The larger the query, the greater the benfit; that is what it was designed to do, to simplify the complexity of medium to large queries; all that complexity of 'escaping' and 'quoting' strings is eliminated by simply putting `?` where you want the variable, this library takes care of the rest.